robertdebock/ansible-role-cis/README.md

 # 4.2.1.5 Ensure rsyslog is configured to send logs to a remote log host (Scored)
 cis_rsyslog_configured_remote_log_host: yes

+# 4.2.1.5 Ensure rsyslog is configured to send logs to a remote log host (Scored)
 cis_rsyslog_site_policy_host: loghost.example.com

+# 4.2.1.6 Ensure remote rsyslog messages are only accepted on designated log hosts.
+(Not Scored)
+# This item is not implemented because it would need to run on another host.

+# 4.2.2.1 Ensure journald is configured to send logs to rsyslog (Scored)
+cis_journald_send_to_rsyslog: yes

+# 4.2.2.2 Ensure journald is configured to compress large log files (Scored)
+cis_journald_compless_log_files: yes
 ```

 ## [Requirements](#requirements)